yegor256/tacit/README.md

 Details are here: [yegor256.github.io/tacit](https://yegor256.github.io/tacit/)

-Just add it to your HTML:
+Add this to your HTML:

 ```html
 <!DOCTYPE html>